AlexandreCorcos/rpg_text/README.md

 ## Acknowledgements

 This project was inspired by the video [Criando um Jogo de RPG com Python](https://www.youtube.com/watch?v=CS_Th38ADug) on the YouTube channel "Programador Python".
-Special thanks to the creator for the tutorial and inspiration.
+Special thanks to Guilherme for the tutorial and inspiration.

 Happy adventuring! 🗡️🛡️✨